sauddahmed/EmpowHer/README.md

    `pip install -r requirements.txt`

 6. **Run the Application**
-   `python app.py`
+   `python run.py`

 7. **Access the Application**
    Open your browser and go to: `http://127.0.0.1:5000`

+---

-A virtual gym assistant designed by Saud
+A virtual gym assistant designed by Saud.